psyked/portfolio-2018/content/posts/playing-with-air/index.md

 path: /blog/playing-with-air/
 layout: post
 title: Playing with Air...
+image: adobeairpost.jpg
 date: 2008-04-07T07:00:15Z
 tags:
   - air-applications
   - ansi
   - xml
 ---

 I thought i'd do a little bit of serious work with Air - how about an application for converting text file formats?
 Well ok, it sounds boring, but it's a starting point.
 I'm not finished yet, but my deadline is pretty harsh (Wednesday, in fact!) so I'm hoping to have another update tomorrow, once I've ironed out a few remaining bugs (and removed the chance that the application will corrupt your files!)